wpmvc/database/README.md

 ```

 # Read Data
-To retrieve data, the WaxFramework Database offers a variety of methods:
+To retrieve data, the WpMVC Database offers a variety of methods:
 Get all posts

 ## Aggregates